 During fiscal year 2019, the EGOP transitioned from a pay-as-you-go OPEB plan to a prefunding arrangement where assets are accumulated in a qualifying trust and benefits are paid from that trust.
-The transition resulted in a significant increase to the discount rate from 3.6 percent to 6.0 percent.
-This change would be reflected in the June 30, 2020 reporting period due to the one year lookback on OPEB measurement.
+The transition resulted in a significant increase to the discount rate from 3.6% to 6%.
+This change was reflected in the June 30, 2020, reporting period due to the one-year lookback on OPEB measurement.